-Leader, whichever served as the Representative's caucus leader.
-This subsection may not be suspended.

-- (b) The Principal Sponsor of a bill controls that bill.
+- 1 Leader, whichever served as the Representative's caucus 2 leader.
+This subsection may not be suspended. - (b) The Principal Sponsor of a bill controls that bill.
 A committee-sponsored bill is controlled by the Chairperson, or if Co-Chairpersons have been appointed, by the Co-Chairperson from the majority caucus, who for purposes of these Rules is deemed the Principal Sponsor.
 Committee-sponsored bills may not have individual co-sponsors. - (c) The Senate sponsor of a bill originating in the Senate may request substitute House sponsorship of that bill by filing a notice with the Clerk.
 Such notice is automatically referred to the Rules Committee.
 The notice shall include the bill number, signature of the Senate sponsor, signature of the substitute House sponsor, and a statement that the original House sponsor was provided with notice of intent to request a substitute House sponsor.
-A notice that satisfies the requirements of this subsection shall be approved by the Rules Committee.
+A notice that satisfies requirements of this subsection shall be approved by the Rules Committee.
 If the Rules Committee does not act on a notice that satisfies the requirements of this subsection within 3 legislative days after its referral, then the notice is deemed approved and the Clerk shall substitute sponsorship.
-This subsection shall be in effect if, and only for so long as, the Rules of the Senate include a reciprocal privilege for House sponsors and the Senate complies with the rule.
-This subsection may not be suspended. - (d) All bills introduced in the House shall be read by title a first time and automatically referred to the Rules Committee in accordance with Rule 18.
-After a Senate Bill is received and a House member has submitted notification to the Clerk of sponsorship of that bill, it shall be read by title and automatically referred to the Rules Committee in accordance with Rule 18. - (e) All bills introduced into the House shall be accompanied by 1 copy.
-Any bill that amends a statute shall indicate the particular changes in the following manner: - (1) All new matter shall be underscored. - (2) All matter that is to be omitted or superseded shall be shown crossed with a line. - (f) No bill shall be passed by the House except on a record vote of a majority of those elected, subject to Rule 69.
-A bill that has lost on Third Reading and has not been reconsidered may not thereafter be revived.
-If a motion for the adoption of a first conference committee report fails and the motion is not reconsidered, then a second conference committee may be appointed as provided in Rule 76(c).
-If a motion for the adoption of a second conference committee report fails and is not reconsidered, then the bill may not thereafter be revived.
+This subsection shall be in effect if, and only for so long as, the Rules of the Senate include a reciprocal privilege for House sponsors and the Senate complies with the rule. subsection may not be suspended. - (d) All bills introduced in the House shall be read by

+- title a first time and automatically referred to the Rules 2 Committee in accordance with Rule 18.
+After a Senate Bill is received and a House member has submitted notification to the 3 - Clerk of sponsorship of that bill, it shall be read by title - 5 and automatically referred to the Rules Committee - accordance with Rule 18.
+6 - 7 All bills introduced into the House shall (e) be 8 accompanied by 1 copy.
+Any bill that amends a statute shall 9 indicate the particular changes in the following manner: - 10 (1) All new matter shall be underscored. - 11 (2) All matter that is to be omitted or superseded 12 shall be shown crossed with a line. - 13 (f) No bill shall be passed by the House except on a record vote of a majority of those elected, subject to Rule 69.
+A bill 14 15 that has lost on Third Reading and has not been reconsidered may not thereafter be revived.
+If a motion for the adoption of 16 17 a first conference committee report fails and the motion is not reconsidered, then a second conference committee may be 18 appointed as provided in Rule 76(c).
+If a motion for the 19 20 adoption of a second conference committee report fails and is 21 not reconsidered, then the bill may not thereafter be revived. - 23 (House Rule 38)

-38. Reading of Bills.
-Every bill shall be read by title on 3 different days before passage by the House.
+24 38.
+Reading of Bills.
+Every bill shall be read by title on 25 3 different days before passage by the House.